As women, our bodies go through many changes. It can be wonderful and amazing at times, other times you may feel like your literally losing your mind.

 - You walk into a room and suddenly forget what you were doing

 - Achy joints

 - Trouble sleeping, waking up in the middle of the night

 - Night sweats or hot flashes

 Try these natural tips to help with low estrogen; add flax seed to your meals, cut out gluten, avoid caffeine, try acupuncture, add maca to your morning smoothies and include Vitamin E to your daily supplements.

-You don’t have to suffer with hormone imbalances any longer.
+You don’t have to suffer from hormone imbalances any longer.
 There are so many natural approaches to regaining your life and your sanity.

 Most prescriptions are not a cure.
 I encourage you to find someone who can work with you on lifestyle changes and filling in those nutritional gaps.